stridecolossus/jove-blog/blog/part-4-models/depth-buffer.md

 Note that this camera model is subject to gimbal locking, e.g. if the direction is set to the _up_ axis.
 Validation is added (not shown) to the relevant setters to prevent this occurring.
 Later on we will replace the _direction_ property with a more advanced implementation for the camera orientation to mitigate this problem.

-Next the following transient members are added to the camera class to support the view transform:
+Next the following transient members are added to the camera class to support view transform:

 ```java
 public class Camera {